cs2113-f23/cs2113-f23.github.io/labs/02-poly.md

 Use Violet UML (or another tool) to generate a UML diagram for your many `Thing` types.

 > Create a UML diagram.
 Include it in repo named 'UML.png' and link it into your README.
-If you do the extra credit below, be sure to include that `Thing` type in your UML diagram.

 # Grading rubric and submission